BarbaraAngelesOrtiz/NASA-SPACE-APPS-2024/README.md

 The platform’s main objective is to make the exploration of ocean worlds and non-Earth-like ecosystems both accessible and enjoyable.
 By blending education with interactive games and experiences, it seeks to ignite curiosity and deeply engage users.
 The project aims to:

   ●	Spark Curiosity and Engage Users: Utilize an interactive and immersive platform to captivate students, enthusiasts, and curious minds.

   ●	Provide Essential Knowledge: Start with an introduction to planetary science and basic biology to equip users with foundational knowledge.

   ●	Interactive and Engaging Learning: Use photorealistic photos, videos, 3D models, and interactive elements to enhance the learning experience.

   ●	Critical Thinking and Problem-Solving: Encourage users to think critically about the factors that influence the habitability fostering these skills by a “Choose Your Own Adventure” style game.

-  ●	Create unique Habitable Ocean Worlds: Help users understand how chemosynthetic life could potentially thrive in ocean worlds completely different from  Earth.
+  ●	Create unique Habitable Ocean Worlds: Help users understand how chemosynthetic life could potentially thrive in ocean worlds completely different from  Earth

   ●	Provide Diverse Outcomes: Show users a variety of possible outcomes based on their choices, from thriving chemosynthetic ocean worlds to hostile dead planets

   ●	Accessibility: Make complex scientific concepts accessible to a broader audience, simplifying topics such as the geology, formation and habitability of ocean worlds

 ### BENEFITS

   ●	Engaging narratives

   ●	User-friendly interface

   ●	Interactivity

   ●	Educational Content

   ●	Personalization

   ●	Attractive Visualizations

   ●	Accessibility

 ### TOOLS